 How do you wear an eternity ring?

-If you wear all of your bridal rings together, it’s tradition that you wear your eternity band on top of your engagement ring, closest to your finger tip.
-Your wedding band is commonly put on your finger first so that it’s closest to your heart, which is tied to an ancient belief that your left-hand ring finger was directly connected to your heart.
+If you wear all of your bridal rings together, it’s tradition that you wear your eternity band on top of your, closest to your finger tip.
+Your is commonly put on your finger first so that it’s closest to your heart, which is tied to an ancient belief that your left-hand ring finger was directly connected to your heart.

 Many people choose to keep wearing their engagement ring after they’re married; if you do too, it is placed on your finger on top of your wedding band.
 Your eternity ring then helps to frame your engagement ring, and signifies the next step in your relationship – a shared promise of ongoing and everlasting love and commitment.